anacidre/angularWorkshopGuide/step3.md

 }
 ```

-We need to modify the html for our footer component:
+We need to modify the html for our order component:

 ```
 <div class="footer">
-  <h3>Price: {{price}}</h3>
+  <h3>Price: {{totalOrder}}</h3>
 </div>
 ```

-Add finally change the styles in the footer.component.scss:
+Add finally change the styles in the order.component.scss:
 ```
 .footer {
     background-color: #71dad1;